NOTACAL logo

 The timing of your down payment savings matters significantly.
 If housing prices in your target market are rising faster than your savings rate, waiting longer to accumulate a larger down payment may actually increase the total amount you need.
 In rapidly appreciating markets, buying with a smaller down payment earlier can be financially better than waiting several years to reach the 20% threshold.

-Enter the purchase price of the home.
-Enter the down payment percentage or dollar amount.
-You can toggle between percentage and fixed amount.
-A 20% down payment is the traditional benchmark because it eliminates PMI.
-FHA loans require as little as 3.5% down.
+Enter the purchase price of the home and choose between entering your down payment as a percentage or a fixed dollar amount.
+The toggle lets you switch between these two modes.
+A 20% down payment is the traditional benchmark because it eliminates private mortgage insurance, but many programs allow lower amounts.

 Enter the estimated closing costs as a percentage of the purchase price.
-These typically range from 2% to 5% and include origination fees, appraisal, title insurance, and prepaid taxes.
+Closing costs typically range from 2% to 5% and include loan origination fees, appraisal costs, title insurance, property taxes, and prepaid interest.
+If you have a specific closing cost estimate from your lender, convert it to a percentage by dividing the total by the purchase price.

 Press Calculate to see the down payment amount, total cash needed at closing, loan principal, loan-to-value ratio, and estimated monthly payment.
-For example, on a $300,000 home with 10% down and 3% closing costs, you need $30,000 down and $9,000 for closing costs.
+Each result helps you evaluate different financing scenarios before contacting a lender.

 The down payment amount is calculated from the purchase price and down payment percentage: